Cody Bellinger Preview, Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.51 team ERA ranks 20th among all league pitching staffs.
+- The Pirates have the 21st-ranked team ERA across all MLB pitching staffs (4.55).

-- Pirates pitchers combine to give up the seventh-fewest home runs in baseball (141 total, 1.1 per game).
+- Pirates pitchers combine to allow 141 home runs (1.1 per game), the seventh-fewest in baseball.

-- Selby will take the mound to start for the Pirates, his first this season.
+- The Pirates will send Falter (1-7) to the mound to make his 11th start of the season.
+He is 1-7 with a 4.53 ERA and 46 strikeouts through 59 2/3 innings pitched.

+- His last time out came out of the bullpen on Monday when the lefty tossed six innings against the St. Louis Cardinals, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.